markstringer-dti/markstringer-dti.github.io/CHAPTER_ESCAPE.md

 This may not be pleasant.
 But when do you want to find out?
 You might be grateful that you found this out when you were a small percentage of the way into the project.
-You've only spent a small amount of your time, money and resources.
-There's still time to change your mind, take account of the feedback and do some things differently.
+You, your team and your stakeholder have only spent a small amount of your time, money and resources.
+There's still time to change direction, take account of the feedback and do some things differently.

 And having users object to your software, or even hate it, isn't actually the worst response they can give.
 The worst response is utter indifference.
-You show users your software and they really don't care.
+Sometimes you show users your software and they really don't care.
 They don't like it.
-They don't not like it.
+They don't *not* like it.
 They are just indifferent.
 This is the most difficult kind of feedback to deal with because it doesn't give the project any guidance about where to go next.
 But even such a non-response is useful earlier rather than later.
 Again, it's worth asking yourself, when would you, or your sponsors like to find out that nobody cares about your project?
-Now, when you've spent less than a quarter of the time and money that you'd budgeted?
+Now, when you've spent less than a quarter of the time and money?
 Or later?

 Of course, there's another response that you're hoping for if you put small amounts of working software in the hands of users.
 If you're